outerim/bountiful-ultimate/_pages/pay.md

 ## Paying fees

-Team fees are $130 for Spring 2020.
-This includes $65 for UUDA league participation and another $65 for uniforms, equipment, and team dues.

 ### PayPal
 The team has it's own PayPal account which doubles as our checking account.
 This is the preferred way to send funds.